CNNPromise/DEDA-Group-3/README.md

   3. data.ipynb. imports stock prices of Baijiu public firms, analyzes trend using UMAP and MST methods.
   4. prediction.ipynb. predicts stock prices in the future.

-Code in py. and data in csv. format are also contained in this folder.
-It can be used to replicate our main results.

 These codes are prepared for homework of group 3 on DEDA course.